Have a fun, safe & enjoyable holiday with our guide to staying safe in the USA.

 The U.S. is a relatively safe place but it does have a higher crime rate than New Zealand which means you should exercise caution at all times.

 Burglary is another very common occurrence with reports of more than 2 million a year.
-Lock those doors!
+Remember to lock your doors!

 Larceny/theft is the most common criminal activity in the U.S. with more than 7 million reported cases each year.